published in The Guardian,

 snap judgement that was to be proven grotesquely wrong within months.

-its low-key launch, WSTV switched to a 24-hour operation
+months after its low-key launch, WSTV switched to a 24-hour

-lived to see his beloved BBC World beamed into
+Johan never lived to see his beloved BBC World beamed into

-the United States, he did oversee a breathtaking expansion to most other parts
+the United States, he did oversee a breathtaking expansion to most

-1994, the WSTVN empire had expanded to the point
+the end of 1994, the WSTVN empire had expanded to the point

-where it occupied almost the entire top floor of Stage 5 at TV Centre, with
+where it occupied almost the entire top floor of Stage 5 at TV Centre,

-into television with relatively little management experience and
+had moved into television with relatively little management experience

-strength.
+this was his strength.
 A more experienced person would have rejected

-the time scale and the pitiful budget imposed upon him, but as Johan did
+the time scale and the pitiful budget imposed upon him, but as Johan

 on schedule and, as he always did, on budget.

-that became a model for other parts of the BBC and other
+practices that became a model for other parts of the BBC

-he broke new ground with WSTVN's news gathering
+part of this, he broke new ground with WSTVN's news gathering

 operations by equipping World Service radio reporters with

-lightweight camcorders -- thus making World Service the globe's first
+lightweight camcorders -- thus making World Service the globe's

-was the fact that Johan managed to transfer to WSTVN the
+obvious perhaps was the fact that Johan managed to transfer to WSTVN

 World Service product in a medium where glitz is often regarded